Alice is an actor and comedian from North London. Here's a glimpse of what she's currently up to.

 Recommended by Funny Women at Brighton Fringe 2017.

 Alice is passionate when it comes to teaching theatre and comedy to young people of all abilities.
 She works freelance with schools, sixth form colleges and youth theatres to create tailored workshops including the Lecoq approach and working with text.
 She also launched her own company at the end of 2017, Hilarity Academy, whose mission it is to bring excellent comedy workshops run by gigging comedians to a whole range of young people around London.
+They have received BBC Children In Need funding for the next three years to establish a home in St Margaret's House in Bethnal Green.

 She has run workshops in youth theatres, schools and in festivals alongside companies such as Gecko and Disney.